bpzoran/gadapt/README.md

 **chromosome_mutation**=*"cross_diversity"* - The type of gene selection in chromosomes for mutation
 Supported values:
 - *"cross_diversity"* - Considers the diversity of genes of the same type in the population.
 Lower diversity can mean that this decision variable approaches some local minimums, and therefore such genes increase the chance for mutation.
-Based on the calculated cross-diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *cross_diversity_mutation_gene_selection* parameter.
+Based on the calculated cross-diversity, chromosomes may be selected by one of the selection methods, which is determined by the value of the *cross_diversity_mutation_gene_sampling* parameter.
 - *"random"* - Genes are randomly selected for the mutation

-**gene_mutation**=*"normal_distribution,random"* - The type of assigning mutated values to genes Supported values:
+**gene_mutation**=*"cross_diversity,random"* - The type of assigning mutated values to genes Supported values:
-- *"normal_distribution"* - assignes normally distributed random number to the variable selected for mutation
+- *"normal_distribution"* - assigns normally distributed random number to the variable selected for mutation
+- *"cross_diversity"* - assigns normally distributed random number to the variable selected for mutation, with standard deviation based on the cross-diversity coefficient
 - *"random"* - Random values are assigned to genes

-**cross_diversity_mutation_gene_selection**=*"roulette_wheel"* - the selection algorithm for mutating chromosomes when *chromosome_mutation* has value *"cross_diversity"*.
+**cross_diversity_mutation_gene_sampling**=*"roulette_wheel"* - the selection algorithm for mutating chromosomes when *chromosome_mutation* has value *"cross_diversity"*.
 It only applies when *chromosome_mutation* has value *"cross_diversity"* .
 It determines the way how genes are to be selected based on the cross-diversity.
 Supported values:
 - *"roulette_wheel"* - The Roulette Wheel selection algorithm (also known as "Weighted Random Pairing").
 The probabilities assigned to the genes to be mutated are inversely proportional to their cross-diversity.
 A gene with the lowest cross-diversity has the greatest probability of mutation, while the gene with the highest cross-diversity has the lowest probability of mutation.
 - *"tournament"* - The Tournament selection algorithm.
 It randomly picks small subsets (groups) of genes, and genes with the lowest cross-diversity in subsets are chosen to be mutated. *"tournament"* can have an additional parameter separated from the *"tournament"* keyword by the comma.
 The other value represents a group size.
 For example, *"tournament,3"* means that the tournament mutation selection algorithm is chosen, and each group contains up to 3 members.
 The default group size is 4.